 2.1.2.1 Expansion Security Deposit

-To keep NOTL Hydro harmless with respect to the installation, operating and maintenance costs of an Expansion, the Offer to Connect will require the Customer to provide a security deposit for an amount equal to 20% of the full capital Expansion costs.
+To keep NOTL Hydro whole with respect to the installation, operating and maintenance costs of an Expansion, the Offer to Connect will require the Customer to provide a security deposit for an amount equal to 20% of the full capital Expansion costs.
 This deposit will be held for a period of two years from the Connection date as a maintenance guarantee.
 The security deposit will be based on the Economic Evaluation Model and must be in the form of cash, cheque or an irrevocable (standby) letter of credit issued by a financial institution and acceptable to NOTL Hydro.
 Third party guarantees will not be accepted.
 This security deposit is in addition to any other charges or deposits that may be required by NOTL Hydro and is to be provided prior to the commencement of any Expansion work.
 Developers may be required to enter into either a Residential or Commercial Development Agreement based on the type of Expansion.

 2.1.2.2 Capital Contribution Sharing